b9Joker108/SeedVault.L-GPT/README.md

 # Seed

-I am principally learning *NIX shell 🐚 scripting, Python 🐍 programming and website codification, to develop **this** project, which is a free and open source, local GPT and associated toolkit and auditing sustem, that functions as a knowledge 'seed vault' to kick-start humanity's regeneration, thriving and community development and capacity, in the eventuation of a cataclysm or apocalypse, possibly as a result of rogue AI technology, or somesuch.
-So essentially, by metaphorical extension from 'seed' and 'fire', it is a pragmatic, practical and functional set of protocols, tools and processesto empower humans with associated technological automation, to realise the project's and programme's digital and non-digital objectives.
+I am principally learning *NIX shell 🐚 scripting (and attendant website codification, through markdown, as website hosting is graciously available for GitHub repositories, by its patron and owner Microsoft) through roadtesting my shell scripting roadmap, that is 'A Fable of the Scriptkiddie Scriptoria', to then progress to Python 🐍 scripting and programming in order to develop **this** project, which is a free and open source, localised GPT and associated toolkit and auditing sustem, that functions as a knowledge 'seed vault' to kick-start humanity's regeneration, thriving and community development and capacity, in the eventuation of a cataclysm or apocalypse, possibly as a result of rogue AI technology, or somesuch.
+So essentially, by metaphorical extension from 'seed' and 'fire', it is a pragmatic, practical and functional set of protocols, tools and processes, to empower humans with associated technological automation, to realise the project's and programme's digital and non-digital objectives.

 # Roots 🫚